PonyLucky/Light-Novel-Saver/README.md

 Same, if you want us to implement a new website.
 Just say the word.

+## Disclaimer
+You are only allowed to use the content of this project when the light novel you want to download can't be bought in your country.

 ## More importantly
 Enjoy your book ;)